ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 #### Fields

-1. `private HashMap<File, Blob> blobs` Map of file to the Blob contents of the commit.
+1. `private Map<File, Blob> blobs` Map of file to the Blob contents of the commit.
 2. `private final String message` Message of the commit.
 3. `private final Date date` Timestamp of the commit.
 4. `private Commit parent` Not implemented yet.